Categories: Graduate Courses

 ARH 619: Advanced Design Studio 2: Concept and Comprehensiveness

-ARH 619: Advanced Design Studio III - Integrated Design Concepts Course Description In this advanced Design Studio, you will engage in an integrated building design from concept to final detail.
-Engage in an investigative process fostering multiple iterations, in the conception of a holistic building design.
-You will be making integrated decisions across multiple…
+ARH 619: Advanced Design Studio III - Integrated Design Concepts Course Description Engage in integrated building design from early concept to final detail.
+You'll participate in an investigative and analytical process that employs multiple building systems, assemblies, services, variables, and performance factors to explore ways where design and construction are interconnected to successfully complete…

 ARH 690 Thesis Preparation & Midpoint